-Reading: The textbook provides a good general introduction to the field of biology.
-Most of the topics that are approached in the class are covered by the book.
-Thus, it will serve to augment lecture and to provide material for discussion.
+Reading: The textbook provides a good general introduction to the field of biology; the book covers most of the topics that are approached in the course.
+Thus, it will serve to augment course materials and to provide material for study.
 In addition, readings in the book will support the material that you will be studying in labs.
-The book includes many things which will help you understand the material and study for the tests, including a list of chapter concepts, chapter summaries, review questions, quizzes and a list of key terms.
+The book includes many things that will help you understand the material and study for the tests, including a list of chapter concepts, chapter summaries, review questions, quizzes and a list of key terms.
+Outlines and PowerPoint presentations used in the course may be available for your review on the Walters State eLearn page for this course.
+Students are responsible for printing copies of the outlines and other supplemental materials used in the course.